Mountain Review: Schweitzer

 Lifts

 Schweitzer offers a generally modern lift setup that has seen several investments in recent years.
-The resort boasts four high-speed lifts, two on each side of the resort, that serve key terrain pods; a fifth high-speed chair will replace the Musical Chairs lift for the 2023-24 season.
+The resort boasts five high-speed lifts that serve key terrain pods.
 A handful of lifts, chiefly those serving advanced and expert slopes, are still on the slower side.

 A few seasons ago, Schweitzer completely revamped its backside lift setup, replacing its Snow Ghost Double with two chairs: the Cedar Park Express, which follows the same bottom two-thirds of the old alignment, and the Colburn Triple, which serves the upper slopes of the back side under a completely new lift line.
 The new setup does have some tangible benefits, providing dedicated pods for intermediate and advanced/expert trails, respectively (with Cedar Park providing the former, and Colburn providing the latter).
 The realigned Colburn lift also makes the Lakeside Chutes much more easily lappable, offering a much-improved expert experience in this regard.